 The sources can be viewed either as a list with the most used source at the top (A), or as blocks in falling order as they appear in the document (B).
 A source can be expanded + to show all (C).
 The original source can be opened by clicking the link (D).
 Sources or individual highlights within sources can be activated og deactivated from the List of sources or Blocks view (E).
 This will recalculate the quantitative significance score.

 "Sources not used" are those that were suggested in the initial scan, but later showed not to have a qualitative score high enough to warrant a highlight.
-This section also contain all those sources that was found initially, but could not be processed.

 3. Functions bar